Walpole, Massachusetts: Weather and climate

 Under the Köppen climate classification, Walpole has a humid continental climate (Dfa), which is the predominant climate for Massachusetts and New England.
 Walpole's inland location causes it to experience cooler winter temperatures than many coastal locations in New England.
 Summers are typically hot and humid, while winters are cold, windy, and often snowy.

 Walpole's warmest month is July, with an average high temperature of 83.4 °F and an average low of 63.3 °F. The coldest month is January, with an average high temperature of 36.8 °F and an average low of 19.7 °F.

 Much like the rest of the Northeastern seaboard, Walpole receives ample amounts of precipitation year-round.
 On average, summer months receive slightly less precipitation than winter months.
 Walpole averages 49.59 in of rainfall a year.
 Walpole, like other Massachusetts towns, is very vulnerable to Nor'easter weather systems.
 The town is sometimes vulnerable to Atlantic hurricanes and tropical storms, which infrequently threaten the New England region during the early autumn months.

 Education

 Walpole's school system, the Walpole Public Schools, is run by a school committee made up of seven members.
 The committee appoints a superintendent, who then appoints individual principals in each of Walpole's public schools.
 The current school superintendent is Bridget Gough.
-Walpole has seven public schools, which include four elementary schools, two middle schools, and one high school.
+Walpole has six public schools, which include four elementary schools, one middle school, and one high school.